5-pebbles/diana-ii/README.md

 ```

 > [!Note]
-> Instructions and regesters are uppercase because my 6-bit character encoding does not support lowercase...
+> Instructions and registers are uppercase because my 6-bit character encoding does not support lowercase...

 <details>